-The Master of Science (MS) Degree in Psychological Science prepares students for doctoral programs in psychology or closely related fields such as neuroscience and cognitive science.
+The Master of Science (MS) Degree in Psychology provides advanced education in psychology and prepares students for doctoral programs in psychology or closely related fields such as neuroscience and cognitive science.
 This program provides:

 - intensive student-initiated research experience in a variety of areas of psychological science